Del7779/Dissertation/README.md

 # Dissertation
-The file contains the code, data and figures for the dissertation.
+The file contains the supplementary materials for the dissertation including the code, data and figures.